 Kimberly is a 19-year-old jewelry artist, soap maker, and crocheter.
 She lives happily with her boyfriend in northern Minnesota.

-Below will be two patterns for crocheted face scrubbies.
+Below you will find two patterns for crocheted face scrubbies.
 The patterns are very similar, and it makes them perfect to be given away in sets together.
 I used a cotton yarn in this pattern, which you will always want to use for patterns meant to get wet.
 Each scrubbie took about 10 minutes to make, making these a perfect project when you just want to quickly and casually crochet.

-Supplies and abbreviations
+Supplies and Abbreviations

 - Cotton yarn, I used green and red for Christmas themed ones!